unicolet/stuff-I-m-proud-of/sproutcore/agenda/README.md

 by your backend (they need not be models as usually done in SC apps) and that's part of the beauty on SC.

-For how this json data must be structured consult the source file agenda.js.
+For how this json data must be structured consult the source file agenda.js or even better the demo app.

+## Demo app

+in the demo directory.